Baby Colic: How to Identify It & 17 Ways To Deal With It Naturally

 Even when there are doors that you don’t need to physically stop your child from getting through, getting fingers pinched in doors is a very common (and painful) experience when you have a toddler in the home.

-The best solution to this that I’ve found is the Safety 1st Finger Pinch Guard (click here to check price) which is basically a U-shaped foam blocker that you put on the side of the door.
+The best solution to this that I’ve found is the Safety 1st Finger Pinch Guard (click here to check price on Amazon) which is basically a U-shaped foam blocker that you put on the side of the door.
 You can place it at any height (so your child can’t reach it) and the doors will no longer close all the way, preventing finger-pinches from happening.

 These are foam, and if you were to leave a window open on a windy day so that the door slammed really hard, it might break it, so just keep that in mind.
 Other than that, they work perfectly for what you need them for: preventing pinched fingers.